 Retiring appointees may consult their supervising officers on the work required and arrange to take the accrued leave prior to retirement.
 Any unused long leave at the time of retirement will be paid off upon retirement, subject to the maximum accumulation limit as set out in the relevant long leave scheme, in accordance with the pertinent University regulations.
-Annual leave available under the long leave scheme should however be taken before retirement.
-Payment-in-lieu arrangement does not apply to such untaken annual leave, if any.
+Short leave (retitled from "annual leave") should however be taken before retirement.
+Payment-in-lieu arrangement does not apply to such untaken short leave, if any.

 Appointees may login to CUPIS or consult the Central Leave Administrators in the Human Resources Office to check their Long Leave Entitlement and their accrued leave position.
 Further details on the leave arrangements upon retirement are set out in the respective chapters of the Staff Handbook on long leave schemes (Terms of Service/Continuous Appointment (A) & Equivalent).